 The Senate Bill has three committees of reference.
 The bill is referred to the Senate Environment and Natural Resources, Senate Community Affairs and Senate Rules.
-Senate Bill 866 passed its first committee of reference this week in Senate Environment and Natural Resources Committee on March 25 th .
+Senate Bill 866 passed its first committee of reference this week in Senate Environment and Natural Resources Committee on March 25th.
 The bill was not amended, but did draw opposition and feedback from committee members about the number of boating bills and concerns about utilizing laws currently on the books.
 The bill passed 7-1 with Senator Polsky voting against the bill.
 The next committee of reference is the Senate Community Affairs Committee.
 The bill did not make the Senate Community Affairs agenda during the fifth and final week of substantive policy committees in the Senate.
 The bill is available for amendment as it has been heard in its first committee of reference.
 We will continue to watch in case any other Senate Community Affairs Committees are noticed for extra meetings.
-We have officially entered that time of year again.
-The Senate Bill is still waiting to be heard in the Senate Community Affairs Committee.
-However, the House Bill passed the floor and was sent to the Senate and referred to Senate Rules and is now scheduled to be heard Monday afternoon.

 The House Bill has two committees of reference.
 The bill is referred to the House Natural Resources and Disasters Subcommittee and the House State Affairs Committee.
-The bill passed the House Natural Resources and Disaster Subcommittee on March 11 th as a Committee Substitute.
+The bill passed the House Natural Resources and Disaster Subcommittee on March 11th as a Committee Substitute.
 The bill was scheduled to be heard at its final committee stop, the House State Affairs Committee.
 The bill was temporarily passed.
-The State Affairs Committee passed the bill with one amendment on April 2 nd .
-The Houe Bill passed the House of Representatives 115-0.
-The bill is scheduled to be heard in the Senate Rules Committee on April 21sr at 2 p.m.
+The State Affairs Committee passed the bill with one amendment on April 2nd.
+The bill is ready to be heard on the House floor.

 We will keep you updated on the progress of this anchoring bill.
 This is another anchoring bill that has drawn opposition from boating groups.
-This bill as written would impact five counties total and municipalities within those counties.
-The five counties are Broward, Hillsborough, Miami-Dade, Orange and Palm Beach County.